The best carp rods

 That said, however, there are some rods available that are good ‘middle of the road’ options, if you don’t fancy splashing out on a set-up for every situation.
 Here, then, is our pick of some of the best carp rods on the market right now...

-Best carp rod (2023 National Angling Award winner)
+Best all-round carp rod

 Designed and built in the UK, Daiwa has incorporated the very latest material technology into its Longbow X45M rods.
 Thanks to the blank’s profile, Daiwa has been able to push the design limits of the test curve, bringing a groundbreaking 4lb tc model into the six-rod range.